Getting Started

 Connect with Campus Pre-Professional Advising

-In addition to an academic advisor who will guide you through your undergraduate degree requirements, a pre-professional advisor can help you with preparing to apply to medical school (and other programs such as dental, pharmacy, physical therapy, occupational therapy, veterinary, etc.).
+In addition to an academic advisor who will guide you through your undergraduate degree requirements, a pre-professional advisor (also referred to as a pre-health or pre-med advisor) can help you with preparing to apply to medical school and other programs, such as dental, pharmacy, physical therapy, occupational therapy, veterinary, etc.

 Advising capabilities from the school of medicine are limited in order to not have a conflict of interest for applicants, but pre-professional advising centers can provide a far deeper dive into everything from application preparation to course sequencing for success.
 Most centers will also accommodate alumni as well if you have already graduated from your undergraduate studies.
 From one-on-one appointments to workshops and materials, connecting with this resource is a great asset.

-• For students who are actively attending UNLV, you may see a pre-professional advisor at the UNLV Pre-Professional Advising Center on main campus (PPAC).
+• For students who are actively attending UNLV, you may see a pre-professional advisor at the UNLV Pre-Professional Advising Center on the Maryland campus (PPAC).

-• For students who are actively attending Nevada State College, you may connect with the NSC Career Services Center.
+• For students who are actively attending Nevada State University, you may connect with the Academic Advising Office and the Pre-Health Advisor.

 • For students who are actively attending the University of Nevada, Reno, you may connect with the UNR Pre-Professional Advising office.